 IRS Representation · Tax Preparation & Planning

 I was highly motivated to continue to learn, so I decided to pursue the IRS certification to be an Enrolled Agent.
 This certification includes a three-part test of one’s knowledge on individual tax, business tax, and regulations.
-By December 7, 2011, I had passed all three parts of that test.
+By December 7, 2011, I had passed all three parts of that test and achieved my Enrolled Agent status.
 Passing the test allowed me more opportunities to expand my responsibilities beyond tax preparation to include representation of clients with IRS audits, Offer in Compromise, negotiation of installment payment plans, and a variety of other issues.

 In the world of taxation, you must continually educate yourself.
-I began working on my Master’s in Taxation in 2016 and expect to complete my degree by the end of 2017.
+I began working on my Master’s in Taxation in 2016 and completed my degree in 2017.

 My passion to continue learning tax regulation is also coupled with the heart of educating the taxpayer in explaining their tax return or tax situations.
 The tax return is the perfect time to understand what happened in the past year and moving forward to make changes in the current year.
 I call it a success when I can improve a taxpayer’s life through educating and advising on tax issues.

 What is an Enrolled Agent (EA)?